Visa Entry Criteria and on Course Information for International Students

 - Must undertake a course at Level 3 or above

 - Must produce copies of all educational transcripts (qualifications) in support of your application

 - Must provide a covering letter to support your application

 - Be prepared to undertake a 1:1 face to face or Skype Interview in order to demonstrate your ability to communicate in English at a level appropriate to your course/programme of study.

 - Must provide confirmation of your English ability by producing an IELTS English Certificate with an overall pass mark of at least 5.0 for the International Foundation Year and for all other courses 5.5 or above.
-This must come from an approved centre.
+This must be a UKVI academics test and come from an approved centre.

 - Confirm the ability to afford the fees.
 If you are being sponsored by a Government, employer, or parent or choosing to self –fund the course confirmation must be in writing.